 The earliest signs of paintings were found in the Spanish Caves of La Pasiega.

 To be specific, the caves were Maltravieso and Ardales, which date to more than 64,000 years ago.

 Who made the first painting?

-However, some researchers believe that Neanderthals predated most of the earliest paintings that were found and are under speculation if it was the Homo-Sapiens who actually painted those paintings.
+However, some researchers believe that Neanderthals predated most of the earliest paintings that were found.

-Therefore, the question “Who invented painting?” is considered very vague as we can never narrow it down to a singular person.
+Therefore, the question “Who invented painting?” or “Who was the first artist?”, are considered very vague as we can never narrow it down to a singular person.

 However, it is considered that the earliest cave paintings that we can find are from the African subcontinent.

 Even though we don’t know who invented art from the history of paintings, we definitely know which part of the world they were first found in.

 Imagine, from drawing on cave walls, the human race grew to producing a plethora of famous paintings in the art community!